 Day 8: Monday, Seville – Evora

-Day 9: Tuesday, Evora – Castelo De Vide – Trancoso
+Day 9: Tuesday, Evora – Castelo De Vide – Belmonte

 Day 12: Friday, Obidos, Lisbon

-This morning we‘ll head to Ovidos, a walled village where we‘ll be able to stroll about and enjoy the beauty of the place.
+Today we will visit Obidos, a small walled museum-town.
+The town looks like a toy.
+Everything here, except for the castle on the hill, is of especially small dimensions, including the white houses and the squares.
+For the courageous among us there is a real challenge – walking on the town wall.
+But the reward for accepting the challenge is the amazing view of the surrounding landscapes that are revealed.
 We‘ll continue to Nazare, a beautiful fishing village that sits atop a rocky outcrop that overlooks the sea.
 After the tour we will depart to Lisbon, Portugal‘s capital city which sits astride the Tejo river estuary on the Atlantic coast.
-Lisbon, like Rome, is built over seven hills.
+Lisbon, like Rome, is built upon seven hills.
 The most famous hill is the Afalma upon which the old city is built, as is Lisbon‘s ancient Jewish quarter.
 We‘ll make our way to our hotel to prepare for Shabbat.

 Day 13: Shabbat, Lisbon